How to Overcome Social Anxiety and Actually Enjoy Time With Friends

 Use the Buddy System

-Consider talking to a wallflower.
+If you don't know anyone, all hope is not lost.
+"Most people wait to initiate, which can be even more terrifying than talking to a stranger," says Angert.
+Scan the room and trust your gut—and consider talking to a wallflower.
 "A lot of people's inclination may be that the outgoing person is easy to talk to, but if you find someone who is more introverted, that may actually be a more interesting and in-depth conversation," says Vinson.
 "Then, that one person might last you the whole 20-minute stay, and you'll feel accomplished because you had the interaction without having to introduce yourself to strangers over and over."
+(PS: Here's Why You Should Stop Saying You Have Anxiety If You Really Don't.)

 Prepare Flash Cards

 Okay, not literally.
 But you should go into a social event with some ideas of what you might want to talk about, says Vinson.
 "You may not even need to employ the plan, but knowing you have a backup can be comforting."
 Not sure where to start?
-Try these 7 Small-Talk Tips.
-(And maybe also learn Why Conversations Go Wrong—and How to Fix Them.)
+Try these small-talk tips.

 Avoid Being Glued to Your Phone